Week 4 DVOA Ratings

 OFFENSE and DEFENSE DVOA are adjusted to consider all fumbles, kept or lost, as equal value.
 SPECIAL TEAMS DVOA is adjusted for type of stadium (warm, cold, dome, Denver) and week of season.
 As always, positive numbers represent more points so DEFENSE is better when it is NEGATIVE.

-Because it is early in the season, opponent adjustments are only at 40 percent strength; they will increase 10 percent every week through Week 10.
+Because it is early in the season, opponent adjustments are only at 40% strength; they will increase 10% every week through Week 10.
 As always, positive numbers represent more points so DEFENSE is better when it is NEGATIVE.

 DAVE is a formula which combines our preseason projection with current DVOA to get a more accurate forecast of how a team will play the rest of the season.
-Right now, the preseason projection makes up 50 percent of DAVE for most teams (60 percent for Carolina and Washington).
+Right now, the preseason projection makes up 55% of DAVE for most teams (70% for teams with only three games).
+The DAVE for New Orleans assumes Drew Brees will play half the remaining games.

 To save people some time, please use the following format for all complaints: